Brandywine Global Investment Management LLC Reduces Stake in Skyworks Solutions, Inc. (NASDAQ:SWKS)

-Brandywine Global Investment Management LLC lessened its stake in Skyworks Solutions, Inc. (NASDAQ:SWKS – Free Report) by 9.7% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 90,610 shares of the semiconductor manufacturer’s stock after selling 9,724 shares during the period.
-Brandywine Global Investment Management LLC owned about 0.06% of Skyworks Solutions worth $10,030,000 at the end of the most recent quarter.
+Brandywine Global Investment Management LLC lowered its position in Skyworks Solutions, Inc. (NASDAQ:SWKS – Free Report) by 9.7% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 90,610 shares of the semiconductor manufacturer’s stock after selling 9,724 shares during the period.
+Brandywine Global Investment Management LLC owned approximately 0.06% of Skyworks Solutions worth $10,030,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other hedge funds have also bought and sold shares of the stock.
-Safeguard Investment Advisory Group LLC boosted its position in Skyworks Solutions by 0.6% in the 2nd quarter.
-Safeguard Investment Advisory Group LLC now owns 15,595 shares of the semiconductor manufacturer’s stock worth $1,726,000 after purchasing an additional 90 shares in the last quarter.
-Unison Advisors LLC boosted its position in Skyworks Solutions by 0.6% in the 2nd quarter.
-Unison Advisors LLC now owns 16,789 shares of the semiconductor manufacturer’s stock worth $1,858,000 after purchasing an additional 92 shares in the last quarter.
-Eukles Asset Management boosted its position in Skyworks Solutions by 0.5% in the 2nd quarter.
-Eukles Asset Management now owns 20,640 shares of the semiconductor manufacturer’s stock worth $2,285,000 after purchasing an additional 93 shares in the last quarter.
-Checchi Capital Advisers LLC boosted its position in Skyworks Solutions by 4.7% in the 2nd quarter.
-Checchi Capital Advisers LLC now owns 2,083 shares of the semiconductor manufacturer’s stock worth $231,000 after purchasing an additional 93 shares in the last quarter.
-Finally, Apollon Wealth Management LLC boosted its position in Skyworks Solutions by 4.0% in the 4th quarter.
-Apollon Wealth Management LLC now owns 2,774 shares of the semiconductor manufacturer’s stock worth $253,000 after purchasing an additional 106 shares in the last quarter.
+A number of other large investors have also recently bought and sold shares of the company.
+Franklin Resources Inc. boosted its position in Skyworks Solutions by 3.7% in the 2nd quarter.
+Franklin Resources Inc. now owns 186,429 shares of the semiconductor manufacturer’s stock worth $20,636,000 after purchasing an additional 6,684 shares in the last quarter.
+Guggenheim Capital LLC boosted its position in Skyworks Solutions by 2.5% in the 2nd quarter.
+Guggenheim Capital LLC now owns 98,788 shares of the semiconductor manufacturer’s stock worth $10,935,000 after purchasing an additional 2,397 shares in the last quarter.
+Geode Capital Management LLC boosted its position in Skyworks Solutions by 1.9% in the 2nd quarter.
+Geode Capital Management LLC now owns 3,603,146 shares of the semiconductor manufacturer’s stock worth $397,929,000 after purchasing an additional 67,107 shares in the last quarter.
+Sei Investments Co. boosted its position in Skyworks Solutions by 70.2% in the 2nd quarter.
+Sei Investments Co. now owns 93,079 shares of the semiconductor manufacturer’s stock worth $10,301,000 after purchasing an additional 38,376 shares in the last quarter.
+Finally, D.A.
+Davidson & CO. boosted its position in Skyworks Solutions by 4.4% in the 2nd quarter.
+D.A.
+Davidson & CO. now owns 34,444 shares of the semiconductor manufacturer’s stock worth $3,813,000 after purchasing an additional 1,456 shares in the last quarter.
 Hedge funds and other institutional investors own 81.39% of the company’s stock.

 Insider Transactions at Skyworks Solutions